deric/puppet-smartd/README.md

   size_bytes: 960197124096
   type: ssd
 ```
 that can be used to generate configuration (at least simple list of devices).
-Though any other fact or hardcoded hash of disks might be used
+Though any other fact or hardcoded hash of disks might be used.

 The `rules` parameter can be used to define e.g. model/vendor specific rules that might be generalized.